 - Wireless Electronic Shifting (eTap): In 2015, SRAM launched its eTap wireless electronic shifting system, which uses a wireless signal to shift gears instead of a mechanical cable.
 This technology eliminates the need for cable routing.

-- eTap and Eagle AXS: In 2019, SRAM introduced the 12-speed road and mountain bike groupsets compatible with SRAM smartphone apps, allowing easy customizability.
+- eTap and Eagle AXS: In 2019, SRAM introduced 12-speed road and mountain bike groupsets compatible with SRAM smartphone apps, enabling easy customization.

 Learn more about SRAM’s history here.